Workplace Wellness: Benefits Of Results-Oriented Wellness Programs

 - Put together a wellness team: A team effort is important so that enough resources are available to successfully design, implement, administer and monitor the program.

 - Seek executive approval: No good program will get off the ground without buy-in from your company’s executives.
-Strong senior-level support is the foundation for building a solid, effective wellness program.
+A good support from senior-level becomes the foundation for creating a strong, effective and workplace wellness program.

 - Build a plan: Design a very specific wellness program based on your company’s size, needs, and financial situation.
 You’ll need to decide what incentives to offer, which health initiatives to emphasize, what programs to offer, etc.